Kerbas-ad-astra/Buffalo-old/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+0.1.4
+This update has a couple of bug fixes- gotta reduce that technical debt!

+- The MC-3000 now has the correct amount of KIS storage when storing something other than KIS items.
+NOTE: You'll need to switch our your resources for this change to take effect.
+- Fixed an issue with the AuxEN that prevented AntennaRange from working correctly.

 0.1.3

 With this update, the Buffalo also gets some new additions; some mini RCS motors (with sound effects!) and a couple of animated arms (static animations, sorry) to help with asteroid exploration.
 There's also a couple of bug fixes for the Wagon and Buckboards, the graphics glitch with the crew cab has been fixed.
 Sorry, no custom wheels- yet.